fiona-spencer/Obsidian-Notes/BLG151/Microbiology Notes/6 - Slide.md

 - Usually higher concentration kill more rapidly
 - Not a linear relationship, small changes can have a large effect Contact Time
+- Longer the exposure, the most killed
 Temperature
+- Higher temperature enhance chemical activity
 Local environment
+- Population to be controlled is not isolated but surrounded by environmental factors that can either prevent or aid in destruction
+	- pH, viscosity, and concentration of organic matter
+	- Organisms in biofilms are less susceptible to many antimicrobial agents
 ## Efficiency Evaluation of Chemical Agents

 Phenol coefficient test